S4GU4R0/tw4-highlights/README.md

-# tailwindcss-highlights - A plugin for tailwindcss
+# tw4-highlights - A plugin for tailwindcss [BETA]

+Literally the same thing as tailwindcss-highlights, but I need it to work with version 4.

 See it in Action 👉 [Preview](https://tailwindcss-highlights.hubatsch.dev/) or [Playground](https://play.tailwindcss.com/hM0gHS3erl)